tjanaka/website/README.md

   - `prettier` for auto-formatting
   - `eslint` for linting
   - `husky` and `lint-staged` for automatically running linters on staged files
+- CI/CD
+  - `GitHub Actions` builds the site and deploys it to a `GitHub Pages` site hosted at <https://github.com/tjanaka/tjanaka.github.io>.
+The actual domain of this site is `https://tjanaka.net`.

 Refer to `package.json` for a complete list of dependencies.